pp555-prog/Interactive-Lab-Hub/Lab 2/README.md

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **

+IDEA 1.
+The Daylight / Energy Clock represents time as progress through the day rather than as a conventional numerical clock.
+A sun/moon arc, changing screen brightness, and a servo pointer communicate how far the day has progressed.
+The rotary encoder lets the user switch between representations such as daylight remaining, focus blocks, and sunset countdown, while pressing it can briefly reveal the exact time.
+The ambient-light sensor allows the clock to adapt as the room gets darker.
 <img width="945" height="710" alt="image" src="https://github.com/user-attachments/assets/88476f4f-4400-4450-b391-80adfdf6aaff" />

+IDEA 2.
+The Soundscape Clock represents time primarily through sound.
+Different parts of the day have distinct soundscapes, and the rotary encoder lets the user “scrub” backward and forward through the day like moving through a song timeline.
+The Mini PiTFT and servo provide visual and physical feedback, while the Bluetooth speaker changes the sound as the represented time changes.
+Pressing the encoder returns the system to the present moment and can briefly reveal the exact time.
 <img width="943" height="710" alt="image" src="https://github.com/user-attachments/assets/36bf85d4-6bb4-4a3a-84df-e92704c3a45d" />